narasimha-cimpleit/LicenseIQ/replit.md

 ## Data Models & Schema
 The system uses a relational data model with core entities including Users (with role hierarchy), Contracts (with metadata and processing status), Contract Analysis (AI-generated insights and risk assessments), and Audit Trails (complete activity logging).
 All entities are fully typed through Drizzle ORM schemas ensuring type safety from database to frontend.

-## AI-Driven Sales Matching Workflow
+## AI-Driven Sales Matching Workflow (100% FREE APIs)
-1. **Contract Upload & Analysis**: Contracts are uploaded and analyzed by LLaMA to extract key terms, products, territories, and royalty rules
+1. **Contract Upload & Analysis**: Contracts are uploaded and analyzed by Groq LLaMA to extract key terms, products, territories, and royalty rules
-2. **Embedding Generation**: OpenAI embeddings are automatically generated from contract summaries, product descriptions, territories, and rules
+2. **Embedding Generation**: Hugging Face embeddings (BAAI/bge-small-en-v1.5) are automatically generated from contract summaries, product descriptions, territories, and rules
-3. **Vector Storage**: Embeddings are stored in PostgreSQL with pgvector extension for fast similarity search
+3. **Vector Storage**: 384-dimensional embeddings stored in PostgreSQL with pgvector extension and HNSW indexing for fast similarity search
 4. **Sales Data Import**: Users upload sales CSV/Excel files without requiring manual vendor selection
 5. **Semantic Search**: Each sales row is converted to an embedding and matched against contract embeddings using cosine similarity
-6. **LLM Validation**: Top contract candidates are validated by GPT-4o with confidence scoring and reasoning
+6. **LLM Validation**: Top contract candidates are validated by Groq LLaMA with confidence scoring and reasoning
 7. **Automatic Matching**: High-confidence matches (>60%) are automatically assigned; low-confidence matches are flagged for human review
 8. **Human Review**: Users can review and correct low-confidence matches through the UI